 In 1997 Dan Kerley was called as Pastor.
 Dan was a graduate of the University of South Carolina and a 1995 graduate of Reformed Theological Seminary.
 Prior to coming to New Hope, Dan had been serving as an assistant pastor of a PCA church in western Pennsylvania.
 His wife Lesa was a native of Lake County.
 Dan and Lesa both shared an extensive ministry background with Campus Crusade for Christ, having served in the campus ministry and with Crusade’s Latin America leadership.
 Pastor Dan’s prayer was that God would use him in equipping and leading us to fulfill our vision in becoming a servant/resource church in the 21st century.

 In 2001, David Kelly, one of our members (and former teacher and coach at Eustis High School) was hired as our full-time youth director.
 David is married to Karen Kelly and has two children, Katherine and J.T.
 David graduated from University of Florida with a editing in Journalism degree in December, 1995, and graduated in May of 2016 from Reformed Theological Seminary with a Master’s of Divinity degree.
+New Hope called David to become their Associate Pastor in April of 2017, Rev. David R. Kelly was installed and ordained by the Central Florida Presbytery on April 23rd, 2017.
+His duties continue to include oversight of the youth ministry and he is also focused on men’s discipleship ministry with the emphasis of church planting.

 In 2005, Dan Kerley was called to be the Pastor of Shepherding and Counseling at Westminster Reformed Presbyterian Church in Suffolk, Virginia.